pattonsgirl/CS4900-AppSoftwareDev/UIUX/4A_Mini_Brand_Guide.md

 * Introduce basic branding concepts: typography, color, logo

 **Description**

- Perform the following tasks in your course homework repository:
+Perform the following tasks in your course homework repository OR by leaving comments in your Figma page:

 * In Figma, create a mini brand guide that includes:

   * 2–3 color swatches with hex codes
   * 1–2 font selections for headings and body text
   * A wordmark or basic symbol/logo idea
   * Notes on tone or personality (1–2 bullet points)

-* Export as PDF or share a Figma link
+* Export as PDF to your course homeowrk repository make sure all items are visible in our Figma educational team workspace

-**DURING CLASS**
- You’ll use your brand guide to start applying design consistency as you build UI elements.

 **Deliverable(s)**